 The student presentation is a two-part exercise.
 During the first-class students will select a policy from the 'country-based' text for the week of their provocation.
 Each student will find at least one link to an article, issue, newspaper event or magazine topic on a recent cyberpolitical event in that country and post it for the class at least one week prior to the class in which they present.
 Failure to post a reading for the class will make it impossible to achieve full marks on the assignment.
 Each student will prepare a very short (5 minutes maximum) exercise to stimulate class discussion on an issue related to that country's policy.
 THIS IS NOT A SUMMARY.
 Students should prepare a short exercise, role playing or creative interactive exercise to raise issues and ideas that stem from the discussion questions or their reading for the week.
 Students do not necessarily need to present orally to the class, as long as they provide clear instructions and facilitate the exercise.
+No one is allowed to present on Stuxnet.
 The goal of the exercise is to raise analytical issues and concerns with the course material rather than summarize or re-present the material.
 All exercises must be preapproved by the instructor and cannot be presented without the instructor's approval.

-Essay: 45% of final grade due November 21, 2022.
+Essay: 45% of final grade due March 26, 2025.

-Length: 3,750 words (15 pages), typed and double spaced.
-Pages should be numbered, and the type font should be no smaller than 12 characters per inch (e.g. Arial 12).
-Students must submit their papers through the assignment tab in OWL and all papers will by turnitin.
+Length: 3,000- 3,750 words (12- 15 pages), typed and double spaced.
+Pages should be numbered, and the type of font should be no smaller than 12 characters per inch (e.g., Arial 12).
+Students must submit their papers through the assignment tab in OWL and all papers may be processed by Turnitin.

 Option 1: Critical book assessment.
 Students will choose a book from the course outline list above as the focus of their paper.
 They will review the book with the critical insights of the course and the textbook to examine the implicit or explicit assumptions about cyberpolitics.
 In doing so, students should provide a critical reading utilizing other academic sources about the veracity of the claims in the book.
 This is NOT A BOOK REVIEW; it is an opportunity to examine the claims and arguments made with evidence by both the author and critical academic counterevidence from your research.
 The sources should be primarily academic for argumentation, but non-academic sources can be used for evidence.
+A minimum of six sources from our course readings are required in your analysis.